TURP Enlarged Prostate Treatment Near Phoenix

 A transurethral resection of the prostate (TURP) is a surgical procedure used to treat urinary problems caused by an enlarged prostate.
 This surgery is incredibly effective at relieving symptoms for men that have not had success with medications prescribed to treat their moderate to severe urinary issues.

-Dr. Frank Simoncini and the urology specialists at Southeast Valley Urology specialize treating urinary problems caused by BPH.
-If you have trouble urinating or experience frequent urinating, call Southeast Valley Urology to schedule an appointment at our urology clinic in Gilbert, AZ.
+Dr. Frank Simoncini and the urology specialists at Southeast Valley Urology specialize in treating urinary problems caused by BPH.
+If you have trouble urinating or experience frequent urinating, call (480) 924-7333 to schedule an appointment at our urology clinic in Gilbert, AZ.
 Our urologists provide care for patients throughout the Phoenix, Scottsdale, and Mesa area.

 A transurethral resection of the prostate helps to relieve multiple problematic urinary symptoms related to benign prostatic hyperplasia (BPH) such as: